Is The Events Calendar not sending email from your website?

 If event notifications aren’t working, your visitors might miss out on tickets or event notifications.

-Fix The Events Calendar Emails Now
+Fix Your Events Calendar Emails Now

 How Do I Change WordPress Email Settings?